 I followed the Nepheline Blouse instructions as stated to assemble the blouse and made sure to baste the bodice closed before attaching the skirt.
 I saved the buttonholes and buttonholes for last.

 For the skirt I used the Orchards Dress skirt pattern pieces and assembled them following those instructions.
 My tutorial How to Sew a Gathered Skirt to a Bodice also goes into more detail including tips on figuring out skirt panel dimensions.

 The fabric I chose for this dress is a gorgeous gray / sage-green windowpane linen from Blackbird Fabrics.
-It’s sadly out of stock but you can also find at Two O Nine Fabric in the same green I used as well as a toffee brown, light pink and black.
-Style Maker Fabrics also has it in 3 different shades.
+It’s sadly out of stock but you can also find at Style Maker Fabrics in the same green I used as well as a cinnamon brown and black.

-I’ve loved wearing this dress this Fall – a great transition dress into cooler weather – and I think it’s cute paired with a knit vest.
-I recently finished knitting this Holiday Slipover by Petiteknit and it’s been fun finding ways to incorporate a sweater vest into my wardrobe.
+I’ve loved wearing this dress this Fall – a great transition dress into cooler weather – and I think it’s cute paired with a knit vest like my Holiday Slipover.
+It’s been fun finding ways to incorporate a sweater vest into my wardrobe!